Skip to content

 schedule TEXT NOT NULL,

-config TEXT, -- JSON payload as text
+config TEXT, -- JSON payload (stored as text)

 enabled BOOLEAN DEFAULT TRUE,